-- 3.5.1 Stormwater must be treated before discharge to a wetland. - a High-value wetlands cannot be used for stormwater management unless no other alternative is feasible.
-When permitted, any discharge to a highvalue wetland must be treated to at least sixty percent (60%) annual removal efficiency for phosphorus and at least ninety percent (90%) annual removal efficiency for total suspended solids prior to discharge to the wetland.
+- 3.5.1 Stormwater must be treated before discharge to a wetland. - a High value wetlands cannot be used for stormwater management where another alternative is feasible; when permitted, any discharge to a high value wetland must be treated to at least sixty percent (60%) annual removal efficiency for phosphorus and at least ninety percent (90%) annual removal efficiency for total suspended solids prior to discharge to the wetland.